-Complications of mercury poisoning include pain and colour change in the extremities and permanent loss of teeth from gum inflammation.
+Complications from mercury poisoning include pain and colour change in the extremities and permanent loss of teeth resulting from gum inflammation.
 Hair and nail loss may be slow to resolve.

-If severe, patients may develop acute renal failure.
+If the mercury poisoning is severe, patients may develop acute renal failure.

 Mercury poisoning can be diagnosed from measuring levels of mercury in the blood.

 What is the differential diagnosis for mercury poisoning?

 The differential diagnosis for mercury poisoning is broad, as symptoms may be nonspecific.
 It may include:

 - Vitamin A toxicity, which may present with hair loss and nail loss